aciurlik/Summer-Research/README.md

 Quick start for a coder:
     Check out the code, there should be reasonably good comments.
-If you want to turn the java code into a .jar file, we used eclipse Luna and did File --> Export --> Java --> RunnableJAR file, with Driver as the main class.
-If you have another way to turn code into a .jar, you can use that.
+If you want to turn the java code into a .jar file, we used eclipse Luna and did ``File --> Export --> Java --> RunnableJAR`` file, with Driver as the main class.
+If you have another way to turn code into a ``.jar``, you can use that.

 ## Introduction

 #### Purpose
 This program is intended to be a useful tool for advising, so that Furman advisors can spend less time scheduling courses and more time planning life pathways.

 #### Goals
-    Usable by faculty and students
+Usable by faculty and students including the old professors who are scared of computers
-      including the old professors who are scared of computers Easy and quick - make a schedule from scratch in 5 min or less Not clunky
+      Easy and quick - make a schedule from scratch in 5 min or less Not clunky
     Easy to mofidy a schedule